what is…

 Only 12 percent of adults have proficient health literacy, according to the National Assessment of Adult Literacy.

-Agency for Healthcare Research & Quality states, “9 out of 10 Americans may lack the knowledge and skills needed to manage their health and prevent disease.”
+Agency for Health care Research & Quality states, “9 out of 10 Americans may lack the knowledge and skills needed to manage their health and prevent disease.”

 Low health literacy is estimated to cost the U.S. economy up to $236 billion every year.